cscnudi/CohesiveSubgraph/README.md

 ```

-## How to use
+## How to run the code

 - Usage
-Using the algorithm files under the css folder.
+Using the algorithm files under the `css` folder.
-This is a simple example.

 ```python
 import networkx as nx